 For a while, AMD has taken the back seat as Nvidia firmly led the GPU market.
-Now that AMD’s RDNA 2 architecture is coming, many are wondering if this is finally the move that will challenge Nvidia and lead to an all-out price war where the consumers will end up being the true winners.
+Now that AMD’s RDNA 2 architecture is coming, many are wondering if this is finally the move that will challenge Nvidia and lead to an all-out GPU war where the consumers will end up being the true winners.

-When AMD Navi launched back in July of 2019 with the Radeon RX 5700 XT and RX 5700 GPUs, there was genuine excitement in the air.
+When AMD Navi launched back in July 2019 with the Radeon RX 5700 XT and the RX 5700 GPUs, there was genuine excitement in the air.
 AMD finally released something that was able to compete with Nvidia’s offering, although in the mid-range segment only.
 That enthusiasm wasn’t all about the new release – it was also about this mystic feeling that AMD was cooking up a storm to throw at Nvidia.

 - September 19, 2020: Changed the image to one showing an actual AMD Radeon RX 6000 series GPU and added leaked benchmarks.

 - September 18, 2020: Confirmed the launch date.

 - August 10, 2020: Added the Quadro competitor rumored release date and additional memory type clarification.

 - August 9, 2020: Added the speculated memory numbers as well as Navi 31 and Navi 41 rumors.

 - August 5, 2020: Added additional specification rumors.

 - August 3, 2020: Confirmed the 80 CUs number and clarified it.